-The Standard and Periodic TMs each have two interrupts, one comes from the comparator A match situation and the other comes from the comparator P match situation.
-The STM1 interrupts are contained within the Multi-function Interrupt while the STM0 and PTM interrupt sources have their own individual vector.
-For all of the TM types there are two interrupt request flags and two enable control bits.
+The Standard and Periodic Type TMs each has two interrupts.
+All of the TM interrupts are contained within the Multi-function Interrupts.
+For all of the TM types there are two interrupt request flags PTMnP, PTMnAF, STMnPF and STMnAF and two enable bits PTMnPE, PTMnAE, STMnPE and STMnAE.
 A TM interrupt request will take place when any of the TM request flags are set, a situation which occurs when a TM comparator P or A match situation happens.

-To allow the program to branch to the STM1 interrupt vector address, the global interrupt enable bit, EMI, and STM1 Interrupt enable bit, STM1E, must first be set, and relevant Multi-function Interrupt enable bit, MFE, must first be set.
-When the interrupt is enabled, the stack is not full and the STM1 comparator match situation occurs, a subroutine call to the relevant Multi-function Interrupt vector locations, will take place.
-When the TM interrupt is serviced, the EMI bit will be automatically cleared to disable other interrupts, however only the related MFF flag will be automatically cleared.
-As the STM1 interrupt request flag, STM1F, will not be automatically cleared, they have to be cleared by the application program.
+To allow the program to branch to its respective interrupt vector address, the global interrupt enable bit, EMI, respective TM Interrupt enable bit, and relevant Multi-function Interrupt enable bit, MFnE, must first be set.
+When the interrupt is enabled, the stack is not full and a TM comparator match situation occurs, a subroutine call to the relevant Multi-function Interrupt vector locations, will take place.
+When the TM interrupt is serviced, the EMI bit will be automatically cleared to disable other interrupts, however only the related MFnF flag will be automatically cleared.
+As the TM interrupt request flag will not be automatically cleared, they have to be cleared by the application program.